 Laser treatment

 Laser treatment can also be used to help restore sensation in the chin and jaw areas.
-Laser treatments such as radiofrequency rhizotomy which involves the use of heat to help reduce or stop the transmission of pain signals to the brain.
+Laser treatments such as radio frequency rhizotomy which involve the use of heat to help reduce or stop the transmission of pain signals to the brain.

 Other Treatments